Hyphanet: Content

-Freenet's founders argue that true freedom of speech comes only with true anonymity and that the beneficial uses of Freenet outweigh its negative uses.
+Hyphanet's founders argue that true freedom of speech comes only with true anonymity and that the beneficial uses of Hyphanet outweigh its negative uses.
 Their view is that free speech, in itself, is not in contradiction with any other consideration—the information is not the crime.
-Freenet attempts to remove the possibility of any group imposing its beliefs or values on any data.
+Hyphanet attempts to remove the possibility of any group imposing its beliefs or values on any data.
 Although many states censor communications to different extents, they all share one commonality in that a body must decide what information to censor and what information to allow.
 What may be acceptable to one group of people may be considered offensive or even dangerous to another.
 In essence, the purpose of Freenet is to ensure that no one is allowed to decide what is acceptable.

 Reports of Freenet's use in authoritarian nations is difficult to track due to the very nature of Freenet's goals.
 One group, Freenet China, used to introduce the Freenet software to Chinese users starting from 2001 and distribute it within China through e-mails and on disks after the group's website was blocked by the Chinese authorities on the mainland.
 It was reported that in 2002 Freenet China had several thousand dedicated users.
-However, Freenet opennet traffic was blocked in China around the 2010s.
+However, Hyphanet opennet traffic was blocked in China around the 2010s.

 Technical design

-The Freenet file sharing network stores documents and allows them to be retrieved later by an associated key, as is now possible with protocols such as HTTP.
+The Hyphanet file sharing network stores documents and allows them to be retrieved later by an associated key, as is now possible with protocols such as HTTP.
 The network is designed to be highly survivable.
 The system has no central servers and is not subject to the control of any one individual or organization, including the designers of Freenet.
 The codebase size is over 192,000 lines of code.
-Information stored on Freenet is distributed around the network and stored on several different nodes.
-Encryption of data and relaying of requests makes it difficult to determine who inserted content into Freenet, who requested that content, or where the content was stored.
+Information stored on Hyphanet is distributed around the network and stored on several different nodes.
+Encryption of data and relaying of requests makes it difficult to determine who inserted content into Hyphanet, who requested that content, or where the content was stored.
 This protects the anonymity of participants, and also makes it very difficult to censor specific content.
 Content is stored encrypted, making it difficult for even the operator of a node to determine what is stored on that node.
-This provides plausible deniability; which, in combination with request relaying, means that safe harbor laws that protect service providers may also protect Freenet node operators.
+This provides plausible deniability; which, in combination with request relaying, means that safe harbor laws that protect service providers may also protect Hyphanet node operators.
 When asked about the topic, Freenet developers defer to the EFF discussion which says that not being able to filter anything is a safe choice.